William Henry Corfield (hygienist): Typhoid and the Prince of Wales

 In November 1871, Edward, Prince of Wales, who was later to become King Edward VII, contracted typhoid fever while he was staying at Londesborough Lodge, Scarborough.
 Several other people who had visited the house also suffered from the same illness and Lord Chesterfield, a fellow guest, died.
 The Prince's father, Prince Albert was widely believed to have died from typhoid fever a decade earlier, and Edward remained seriously ill for five weeks, so this attracted considerable attention, particularly on the subject of house sanitation.
 The Prince is reported to have remarked that 'If I were not a prince, I would be a plumber.’
-Corfield, at the request of Lord Londesborough, examined the house and outlined his findings in a letter to the Times newspaper, 22 January 1872.
-Later Corfield said, in a discussion on preventing enteric fever at the Royal Medical and Chirurgical Society: "On going through my original notes I have been forced to the conclusion that it was not a case in which the disease was conveyed by sewer air, because the persons who were most in the house did not get it.".
+Corfield, at the request of Lord Londesborough, examined the house and outlined his findings in a letter to The Times, 22 January 1872.
+Later Corfield said, in a discussion on preventing enteric fever at the Royal Medical and Chirurgical Society:

+"On going through my original notes I have been forced to the conclusion that it was not a case in which the disease was conveyed by sewer air, because the persons who were most in the house did not get it."

 Links between poor sanitation and health had been part of public discourse since the 1840s notably led by Edwin Chadwick among others.
 However, the 1870s marked the start of increasing investment in sanitary reform.

 At the time a defective sewage pipe was considered the probable source of the infection, but in later years Corfield revised his view and felt that contaminated food or drink consumed at lunch at a shooting party was a more likely cause.
 Whatever the source of the infection, the incident served to focus attention on sanitation and in combination with a growth in local government responsibilities and spending, and the extension of the right to vote, led to sanitary reforms becoming a national priority.
-The revised Public Health Act of 1875 that followed contained many recommendations for improving towns, building sewage systems, and creating a mandatory inspectorate.
+The revised Public Health Act 1875 that followed contained many recommendations for improving towns, building sewage systems, and creating a mandatory inspectorate.
 Corfield can be seen as a leader of a second wave of public health scientists who implemented many of the reforms advocated by earlier activists, such as Edwin Chadwick.